SeanQuinn781/face-replace.net/README.md

 # Description
-Simple react/ flask webapp that can be run fully locally for replacing all faces in images and video
+Simple react/ flask webapp that can be run fully locally for replacing all faces in images and video Live version available at face-replace.net (WIP, may not be 100% stable)

 # Overview